Higher-Stark/JOS/lab4/notes.md

 So we just need to map `[KSTACKTOP - i * (KSTKSIZE + KSTKGAP) - KSTKSIZE, KSTACKTOP - i *(KSTKSIZE + KSTKGAP)]` to the physical address of `percpu_kstacks[i]`.

 ### Exercise 4

+As each CPU needs a TSS, we just make each CPU's TSS pointed to a unique TSS.
+And the global `ts` is deprecated.

+__But you may find it not working, that's to say, finding other CPUs won't boot and BSP reboots.
+If you are confident about the correctness of the implementation, go check if you enable the PSE bit, which is a challenge in the former lab.
+Disable the PSE bit and just use 4K mapping, APs should boot normally.
+Why?
+Good question, I will try to find it out later.__